Al-Nusra Front: War crimes

 On 29 May 2012, a mass execution was discovered near the eastern city of Deir ez-Zor.
-On 5 June 2012, the al-Nusra Front claimed responsibility for the 13 killings.
+On 5 June 2012, Al-Nusra Front claimed responsibility for the 13 killings.

-During the 2013 Latakia offensive by rebel Islamist groups including al-Nusra Front in early August, according to Human Rights Watch, Salafist rebel forces led by al-Nusra systematically killed at least 190 civilians in several Alawite villages.
+During the 2013 Latakia offensive by rebel Islamist groups in August 2013, Salafi rebel forces led by Al-Nusra Front systematically killed at least 190 civilians, and kidnapped hundreds more, according to Human Rights Watch (HRW).
+The inhabitants of over a dozen Alawite villages were forcibly displaced.
+HRW condemned the killings, and noted that they could rise to the level of "crimes against humanity".

-On 10 September 2013, al-Nusra fighters attacked the Alawite village of Maksar al-Hesan, in Homs province.
-Al-Nusra later admitted to the killing of 30 civilians overall in three Alawite villages, includes those in Maksar al-Hesan.
+On 10 September 2013, Al-Nusra fighters attacked the Alawite village of Maksar Al-Hesan, in Homs province.
+Al-Nusra later admitted to the killing of 30 civilians overall in three Alawite villages, including Maksar Al-Hesan.

-On 11 December 2013, the rebel Islamic Front and al-Nusra Front groups infiltrated the industrial area of the town of Adra, northeast of Damascus, attacking buildings housing workers and their families.
+On 11 December 2013, the rebel Islamic Front and Al-Nusra Front groups infiltrated the industrial area of the town of Adra, northeast of Damascus, attacking buildings housing workers and their families.
 The rebels targeted Alawites, Druze, Christians and Shiites, killing them on a sectarian basis.
 Some people were shot while others were beheaded.

-On 10 June 2015, the al-Nusra killed at least 20 Druze villagers in Qalb Lawzeh in Idlib province.
+On 10 June 2015, the Al-Nusra killed at least 20 Druze villagers in Qalb Lawzeh in Idlib province.

-On 12 May 2016, according to pro-government media, rebels led by al-Nusra Front and Ahrar ash-Sham massacred 42 civilians and seven NDF militiamen while kidnapping up to 70 people after taking control of the Alawite village of Zara'a in Southern Hama.
+On 12 May 2016, according to pro-government media, rebels led by Al-Nusra Front and Ahrar Al-Sham massacred 42 civilians and seven NDF militiamen while kidnapping up to 70 people after taking control of the Alawite village of Zara'a in Southern Hama.

-During the last days of the 17th Aleppo offensive in mid-December 2016, the al-Nusra Front arrested a media activist at a field hospital while he filmed the hospital operations.
-He was interrogated at al-Nusra's headquarters before the evacuation.
-During the evacuation of rebels from Aleppo, al-Nusra were the first to leave, along with prisoners whom they kidnapped.
+During the last days of the 17th Aleppo offensive in mid-December 2016, Al-Nusra Front arrested a media activist at a field hospital while he filmed the hospital operations.
+He was interrogated at Al-Nusra's headquarters before the evacuation.
+During the evacuation of rebels from Aleppo, Al-Nusra were the first to leave, along with prisoners whom they kidnapped.

 Designation as a terrorist organisation

-Countries and organisations below have listed al-Nusra Front as a terrorist organisation:
+Countries and organisations below have listed Al-Nusra Front as a terrorist organisation: